Independent insurance advisor for expats in Switzerland

 How a review works

-What a first review looks like.
+What a first review looks like — and what you get in writing.

 Setting up Swiss insurance for the first time, or reviewing what you already have — the process is the same, in this order.